SWIFT MT103 Field 59 — Beneficiary Customer

 Details

-Format: account number on line 1 (preceded by /), then 1-4 lines of 35 characters for the beneficiary name and address.
+Format: the account number on line 1 (preceded by a slash, e.g. /12345678 or /GB82WEST12345698765432 for an IBAN), then 1–4 lines of up to 35 characters each for the beneficiary name and address.
 Variant 59A uses a BIC instead of free-format details when the beneficiary is itself a financial institution.
-Variant 59F is the structured ISO 20022-aligned format.
+Variant 59F is the ISO 20022-aligned structured format — it uses tagged sub-fields (same 1/ name, 2/ address, 3/ country/town, 4–8/ identity tags as field 50F) for the beneficiary, enabling machine-readable compliance screening.

 Quick facts